Skip to content

 When are topical steroids appropriate in HSV keratitis?

-When is long-term antiviral prophylaxis considered for HSV eye disease?
+What did the HEDS study show about antiviral prophylaxis for HSV eye disease?